 The Ultimate New Zealand Working Holiday Visa Guide

 This is not a definitive guide and isn’t legal advice, each process may vary dependent on the applicant.
-If you’re unsure of specifics, contact New Zealand immigration directly or your local embassy.
+If you’re unsure of specifics regarding the New Zealand working holiday visa, contact New Zealand immigration directly or your local embassy.
 The below information is based on the Working Holiday Visa process for UK passport holders and may vary for your country.
 All image credit goes to New Zealand immigration, and more information can be found directly on the Working Holiday Visa section of their website.

 - 12 months